-The Richard Davidson Award offers two scholarships to complete the PG Certificate in Global Food Security and Nutrition (online) in 2020-2021.
+The Richard Davidson Award offers one scholarship to complete the PG Certificate in Global Food Security and Nutrition (online) in 2021-2022.

 The aim of the MSc in Global Food Security and Nutrition is to develop the applied knowledge and understanding and specialist professional skills to analyse food systems, food security and food production, and be able to lead on change in food systems to meet the Sustainable Development Goals.
 The Richard Davidson Award aims to enable us to support a number of young professionals who seek to become leaders in food systems and support food security, but who may have had difficulties in accessing higher education.

-The Richard Davidson Award offers two scholarships to complete the PG Certificate in Global Food Security and Nutrition (online).
+This year the Richard Davidson Award offers one scholarship to complete the Postgraduate Certificate in Global Food Security and Nutrition (online).
 This is equivalent to year one of the PG Diploma and MSc Global Food Security & Nutrition (online) programmes and covers three core courses* (60 credits).
 These must be completed within one academic year.

 All applications for the scholarship (answers to the following questions) are to be emailed to Food Security Nutrition by the scholarship deadline of 1300h BST Monday 28th June 2021.
 Applicants are asked to use the following email Subject: “GFSN Scholarship application 2021” and include their “Application ID” from MYHub.